rootstrap/rails_api_base/docs/feature_flags.md

 ## Deploy

-The Rootstrap Rails API base utilizes the `bin/release.sh` script to execute `lib/tasks/feature_flags.rake`.
+The Rootstrap Rails API base utilizes the `bin/release.sh` script to execute `lib/tasks/feature_flags.rake` on every release.
 This rake task registers non-existing feature flags based on the list in config/feature-flags.yml.
 This approach eliminates the need for developers to manually register feature flags in the production environment, as registering them in the local environment is sufficient.

 ## Testing